At some point in their life, your dog will need to be left alone. Unfortunately for us, we just can’t take them with us everywhere we go.

 Create Positive Associations with Being Left Alone

 To help your dog learn that being alone is actually pretty awesome, you want to create an association between your absence and something they enjoy.
-For many dogs this is something food-related, but you can also keep certain toys specifically for when you leave your dog alone, and put them away when you return.
+For many dogs, this is something food-related, but you can also keep certain toys specifically for when you leave your dog alone, and put them away when you return.
+This process is called counterconditioning

 When you are getting ready to leave, grab a stuffed Kong or another high-value interactive toy or food puzzle and give it to your dog.
-(When picking out your dog's chew toys, make sure you follow these 3 Simple Steps to Choose the Best Chews for Your Dog.)
-When you arrive back home, remove the toy and put it away until next time you leave.
+When you arrive back home, calmly remove the toy and put it away until the next time you leave.
 This way your dog learns that the good stuff only comes out when you're gone.

-Read our article Popular Dog Chews That Are Actually Dangerous To Dogs to learn what to avoid when choosing your dog's toys for when they are alone.
+Read our article Potential Dangers of Popular Dog Chews to learn what to avoid when choosing your dog's toys for when they are alone.

 Keep Your Departures and Arrivals Low-Key